 - Place them in a large bowl and mash with a fork

-- Add rice flour and water and mix well – it should form a sticky paste-like mixture that’s easily moulded into balls (add as much water as you need to form a soft, sticky paste that’s easily moulded)
+- Add glutinous rice flour and water and mix well – it should form a sticky paste-like mixture that’s easily moulded into balls (add a tiny bit more water if necessary, but be careful not to add too much)

 - Bring a large pan of water to the boil and add about a handful of the balls once the water’s boiled, leaving the pan on high heat throughout – it’s very important to wait until the water’s boiling and you mustn’t add too many at a time otherwise the temperature of the water will drop and they won’t cook properly!